Edge-Intelligence-Lab/ChatDKU/RAG/README.md

 - Add an LLM.
 - Use a better embedding model.
 - Improve data reading.
-    - Some HTML tags could still be seen in the output so there might be some parsing issues.
     - Special techniques should be used to handle, for example, PDF map files as they have spatial and graphical information in addition to the text.
 - Customize how the documents are transformed/partitioned.
-    - The structure of the documents might need to be preserved in ways such as adding emphasis to the headings (like converting HTML to Markdown and have \# for headings), including a table of contents, summarize the chapters and sections, and etc.
+    - The structure of the documents might need to be preserved in ways such as adding emphasis to the headings (similar to converting HTML to Markdown and have \# for headings that the LLM might pick up), including a table of contents, summarize the chapters and sections, and etc.
 - Customize the query engine/add a querying pipeline.